Back to Blog

 Frequently Asked Questions

 What time does Keli Holiday typically take the stage?
-Doors usually open around 7:00 PM for Keli Holiday concerts.
-An opening act, if scheduled, typically begins at 7:45 PM or 8:00 PM, playing for approximately 30-45 minutes.
-Keli Holiday generally takes the stage between 9:00 PM and 9:30 PM, with the show usually concluding around 10:45 PM or 11:00 PM.
+Doors usually open at Oslo around 7:00 PM.
+Supporting acts, if any, typically begin around 7:30 PM or 8:00 PM, playing for about 30-45 minutes.
+Keli Holiday usually takes the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:45 PM to 11:00 PM.

 How long is the concert?
-The total concert duration, including any opening acts and the main Keli Holiday set, typically lasts around 2.5 to 3 hours.
-Keli Holiday's own performance usually runs for approximately 1.5 to 1.75 hours.
+The total concert duration, including any support acts and potential intermissions (though Keli Holiday typically performs a continuous set), usually lasts between 2 to 2.5 hours from doors opening to the final encore.

 Photography and video policies?
-Generally, small, non-professional cameras and mobile phones are permitted for personal use.
-However, professional photography equipment with detachable lenses and flash photography is typically prohibited.
-Always check the venue’s specific policy before arriving.
+Generally, phone photography and short video clips for personal use are permitted.
+However, professional cameras with detachable lenses and video recording equipment are usually prohibited.
+Always check the specific venue policy on the night.

 Top Tips for Keli Holiday at Oslo